 Leave on a high note

-When the meeting has come to an end you can say your usual goodbyes (hand shake and thanking them for their time etc.).
+When the meeting has come to an end you can say your usual goodbyes (thank them for their time etc.,).
 It may be good to take the opportunity to stick around and “catch up on emails” to let the interviewer leave first.
 If you are leaving together you may consider walking in separate directions (save the awkward walk to the train station or car if you have nothing constructive left to say).
 You don’t want your great first impression to be dampened by a lacklustre extended departure.
 You can follow up with the usual thank you email later in the day.

 Just to add to the confusion